-We have now lived here for over fifteen years and it is our new home.
-We love the city because most of the people here are honest, humorous and direct.
+We have now lived in Gothenburg for twenty years and it is our new home.
+We love the city because most of the people here are honest, humorous and fairly direct.

 A bustling port and hard working city